 Bird Identification Tips

 You might want to study up ahead of time to get a sense of the birds you're likely to see.
 Most of the species you will encounter will be local and familiar.
 (Snow Geese and European Starlings always rank among “most numerous” during the count.)
 The GBBC website offers online guides and ID tips you can use to hone your skills.
-You can also download the free Merlin ID app, which identifies birds from uploaded photos, or the new iPhone app Song Sleuth, which puts a name to a birdsong.
+You can also download the free Merlin ID app, which identifies birds from uploaded photos.

 Share the Wealth

 Once you’ve seen some beautiful birds and collected valuable data, leave the rest to the scientists by submitting your observations.
 For those using the mobile app, it’s a simple matter of reviewing your checklists for accuracy and then hitting "submit."
 If you plan to record your data by hand, the process is almost as easy: All you have to do is log in to the GBBC website, head to the "submit your observations" page, and then plug in your results and photos.